Arpnik/LinkedInQueenGame/README.md

 # LinkedInQueenGame
-To solve LinkedIn Queen Problem using Computer Vision and Algorithms
+To solve LinkedIn Queen Problem using Computer Vision and Backtracking

 ## Problem Description
 The LinkedIn Queen Game is a puzzle where you need to place queens on a colored grid such that: